slowernews/wisdom-tldr/chapters/chapter_1_self.md

 HINT: The cure for worry?
 Presence (as recently discussed with Amy Cuddy, author of Presence: Bringing Your Boldest Self to Your Biggest Challenges).
 Focus on the task at hand.
 Face forward, but don’t live in the pretend future where the thing you’re fearing wins.

 <!--
+> *'Nature itself is the best physician.' -- Hippocrates*

+> *'The food you eat can either be the safest and most powerful form of medicine or the slowest form of poison.' -- Ann Wigmore*

+> *'No medicine cures what happiness cannot.' -- Gabriel Garcí­a Márquez*

 Boredom is a soul sucker.
+the unfed mind devours itself.

 on placebos
 > *'Your brain has expectations, and it doesn’t want to be wrong.
 So when it’s wrong, it just makes up the difference' -- Erik Vance*